Emre Mor

-Emre Mor (born 24 July 1997) is a professional footballer who plays as a winger or wide midfielder for Süper Lig club Fenerbahçe.
-Born in Denmark, he represents the Turkey national team.
+Emre Mor (born 24 July 1997) is a professional footballer who plays as a winger or wide midfielder for club NEC.
+Born in Denmark, he represented the Turkey national team.

 Early life

-Emre Mor was born and raised in Brønshøj, Copenhagen, Denmark, to a Turkish mother from North Macedonia and a Turkish father.
+Emre Mor was born and raised in Brønshøj, Copenhagen, Denmark, to a mother from North Macedonia and a Turkish father.
 He holds Danish and Turkish citizenship.

 Club career

 Early career

 At the age of 16 in December 2013, Mor was on a trial training with Saint-Étienne but did not receive a contract.

 Mor played at Lyngby on U17 and U19 levels before he was released by the club in January 2015.
 The message from the club was that "the conclusion is that the talent can not be redeemed in Lyngby Boldklub".
 In 2016, it was reported that he was released due to attitude problems.

 FC Nordsjælland

 On 31 January 2015, it was confirmed, that Mor had signed a contract with FC Nordsjælland, despite being courted by other clubs in the Superliga and abroad.
 The original intent was for Mor to play for the U19.

 Mor got his official debut for FCN on 28 November 2015.
 Mor started on the bench, but replaced Guðmundur Þórarinsson in the 84th minute in a 0–1 defeat against Randers FC in the Danish Superliga.
 In the next league match after his debut, Mor was in the starting lineup against Brøndby IF.
 Mor's performance earned him a new contract and a promotion to the first team squad from January 2016.